Shaboozey's slow-burning hybrid of hip-hop and country is finally the biggest song in the land

 In case anyone had any doubts about the chart supremacy of Taylor Swift's The Tortured Poets Department, its longevity speaks for itself.
 Now in its 11th week atop the Billboard 200 albums chart, Tortured Poets has matched two other Swift albums (1989 and Fearless) for her longest-running albums at No. 1.

-A little further down, Beyoncé's Cowboy Carter returns to the top ten — springing up from last week's place at No. 50 to No. 10 — thanks to the release this week of a deluxe vinyl edition.
+A little further down, Beyoncé's Cowboy Carter returns to the Top 10 — springing up from last week's place at No. 50 to No. 10 — thanks to the release this week of a deluxe vinyl edition.
 (Everybody is playing the "variant" game these days … even Bey.)

 Worth noting